snowball-tech/glacier/packages/design-tokens/README.md

 - Commit and push your changes and open a Pull Request.
 - When your changes are approved and merged in the `main` branch, a new release will be automatically created and published to NPM.

+### Useful Commands

+> It's recommended to use [Turbo]() to run the following command to leverage
+> advanced caching and packages dependencies management.
+> But you can also directly use `yarn` to run the following commands.

+- `turbo format:fix` to format the code according to our formatting guidelines (using _Prettier_);
+- `turbo lint:fix`: to check that the code matches our coding guidelines and automatically fix what can be fixed _(using ESLint)_;
+- `turbo test`: run all the unit tests;
+- `turbo test:dev`: run the tests for modified components and re-trigger runs everytime something is modified;
+- `turbo build`: compiles and bundle the design system;
+- `turbo build:local`: compiles and bundle the design tokens in local _(with PolySans fonts)_;

 ### Style Dictionary